But with so many intranet solutions available, how do you decide on the best one for your specific need?

 1. Elcom

-- Description: Australian-built intranet, portal, LMS in one CMS platform.
+Description: Australian-built intranet, portal, and LMS in one CMS platform.

-- Best for: Large workforces who want Australian hosting and local team.
-Provides unlimited user licensing model and access to staff members without M365 accounts.
+Best for: Large workforces who want Australian hosting and a local team.
+Provides unlimited user licensing and access for staff without M365 accounts.

-- Strengths: Flexible integrations including SharePoint, partnership approach, unlimited post-project support
+Strengths: Flexible integrations including SharePoint, Microsoft 365, and the OpenAI Connector for AI-powered content creation.
+Partnership approach, unlimited post-project support.

-- Watch out for: Not built on SharePoint and not suited to small businesses.
-Confirm exact module mix you need to avoid scope creep.
+Watch out for: Not built on SharePoint and not suited to small businesses.
+Confirm the exact module mix you need to avoid scope creep.

 2. Blink

-- Best for: Frontline industries like retail, healthcare and logistics who's focus is mobile communication for deskless roles.
+Best for: Frontline industries like retail, healthcare and logistics, where the focus is mobile communication for deskless roles.

-- Watch out for: Lack more comprehensive functionality of full intranets such as documents and workflows.
+Watch out for: Lacks the more comprehensive functionality of full intranets such as documents and workflows.

 3. Confluence